To enhance capabilities of building a dashboard one can connect a plugin.

 In Windows OS: C:\Program Files (x86)\Foresight\Designer of Business Application 10.x Web Server.

 TIP.
-To facilitate the use of plugins, create the custom_plugins folder, which will store plugins.
+To facilitate the use of plugins, create the Plugins folder, which will store plugins.
+In the Plugins folder create the CSS folder that will store plugin styles.

 "plugins": [